 At the end of Colorado Avenue you'll find the entrance to one of Southern California's finest vintage seaside piers, now more than a century old.
 Santa Monica Pier is the biggest draw in town, visible for miles along the coast thanks to its famous LED-lit ferris wheel, the first in the world to be solar-powered.

-The wheel itself forms part of Pacific Park, a small amusement park housed entirely on the pier; there's also an old-fashioned arcade, a trapeze school, the Heal the Bay Aquarium and a classic 1920s wooden carousel for nostalgia-seekers.
+The wheel itself forms part of Pacific Park, a small amusement park housed entirely on the pier; there's also an old-fashioned arcade, a trapeze school and a classic 1920s wooden carousel for nostalgia-seekers.

 Art and culture

 Santa Monica is big on art and does everything it can to make it accessible to all.
 Yes, there's the usual array of galleries and museums - more than 60 of them are scattered across the city, including the excellent collection at Bergamot Station Arts Center, the Frank Gehry-designed Santa Monica Museum of Art and the Ten Women co-operatives on Main Street and Montana Avenue.
 But what gives the city's art scene its sparkle is an unwavering commitment to the creative economy, with major works of public art commissioned alongside the majority of development projects, including sculptures, murals, interactive and light installations, ceramics and photography.